 - Supporting Children During COVID-19

-- The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
-Call 1-800-273-8255 (TALK) to speak with a trained crisis counselor.
+- The 988 Suicide and Crisis Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+Call, text or chat 988 to speak with a trained crisis counselor.

 - The Disaster Distress Helpline is a 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.